European-XFEL/Karabo/doc/howto/cppDevice.rst

 has no code, despite calling the parent class' constructor (as is proper C++).
 This is completely fine for two reasons:
 1. The provided configuration got validated BEFORE the constructor was even called.
-2. The Device<> base class keeps the configuration (actually in form of a Hash **TODO link to Hash documentation** object) and gives access to it with getters and setters.
+2. The Device<> base class keeps the configuration (actually in form of a :ref:`Hash <cppHash>`) and gives access to it with getters and setters.

 Of course you can create a member variable and assign it by using the value in the provided configuration, like: